lexbal/HumanAid_BO/README.md

 - The **GIT tool** allowing you to interact locally with the remote repository
 - A working **Docker** (How to install docker : https://docs.docker.com/get-docker/)

 If you can't get docker running on your machine, you can install a web server depending on your OS.To run this project, we need all the modules present in the "docker-compose.yml" file, namely : PHP^7.1, MYSQL/MariaDB, APACHE/NGINX and Composer.
-A nginx configuration file is available at the root of the repository (filename: "humanaid_bo.conf").
+A NGINX configuration file is available at the root of the repository (filename: "humanaid_bo.conf").
 The entry point of a symfony 4 project is in "./public/" and is named "index.php".

 ## Installation